DecisionsDev/odm-container-samples/decisioncenter/users_groups_synchronization/README-KUBERNETES.md

        <user name="rtsUser2" groups="LoanService2, rtsUsers"/>
 ```

-Synchronize this organization evolution with the Decision Center Business Console  by modifying the group-security-configurations.xml in the **users-groups-synchro-secret** secret:
+Synchronize this organization evolution with the Decision Center Business Console  by modifying the group-security-configurations.xml in the **users-groups-synchro-secret** secret
+You can directly edit it using the cloud platform editor.
+Or, you can use the following command:

 ```bash
 NEW_FILE=$(base64 < "./new-group-security-configurations.xml" | tr -d '\n')